Hugh Cairns (VC): Legacy

 Cairns has several buildings and locations named after him in his hometown of Saskatoon, Saskatchewan, including Hugh Cairns V.C.
 School (an elementary school that opened in 1960), the Hugh Cairns V.C.
-Armoury, and the Footballer's Memorial, a statue of Cairns in Kinsmen Park.
+Armoury, and the Footballer's Memorial, a statue of Cairns in Kinsmen Park, where he used to play soccer before going off to war.
 The school is located on Cairns Avenue, however the street was not named for Hugh Cairns, but rather for Saskatoon pioneer John Cairns.